 Running a hosting business based on how many containers you can squeeze on a server is definitely NOT RECOMMENDED and is more for fun while we play with Docker.

 As many of you know, Rackspace acquired the transactional email provider Mailgun almost a year ago.
-Mailgun has a super easy-to-use API for sending, receiving and tracking on your application emails (they also support SMTP is that's your thing).
-We've blogged about Mailgun a bunch this year, and recently Mailgun was integrated into the Rackspace cloud control panel making it that much easier to integrate Mailgun into your app (and get 50,000 free emails per month in the process).
+Mailgun has a super easy-to-use API for sending, receiving and tracking on your application emails.
+They also support SMTP, if that's your thing.
+We've blogged about Mailgun a bunch this year, and recently Rackspace integrated Mailgun into the Rackspace Cloud Control Panel, making it that much easier to integrate Mailgun into your app (and to get 50,000 free emails per month in the process).
 The Mailgunners just released a new feature that we are really excited about: email validation for web forms.
 So today, we're reblogging their post announcing the new feature which is completely free for Rackspace and Mailgun customers.
 Read on, and remember that you can enable your Mailgun account directly through the Cloud Control Panel!

 SaltStack is hosting a global event on Saturday, July 27 called the "Great Salt Sprint" - a chance to get together with other Salt users and hack on Salt code.
 SaltStack is a systems and configuration management for fast and scalable deployment and automation of any cloud.
 The Salt open source project was launched in February of 2011.
 SaltStack was founded in August 2012 to support the Salt project and to deliver commercialized SaltStack Enterprise software.
 The Great Salt Sprint will focus on the several areas.